jessicabrm/Master-Thesis/README.md

+# Master-Thesis
-# Master-Thesis: Automatic Thesis Grading: Predicting the Grades of Bachelor's and Master's Theses
+## Automatic Thesis Grading: Predicting the Grades of Bachelor's and Master's Theses

-## Abstract
+### Abstract

 Teachers evaluate essays manually, which is time-consuming and results in only a handful of opportunities for students to practice their writing skills.
 Over the past 50 years,